 Imagine having to choose between diapering and feeding your child.
 Imagine not being able to go to work or school because you don’t have diapers to send with your child to daycare or an early education program.
 Imagine your child having to spend from dawn to dusk in the same diaper because you don’t have the money buy the six to ten diapers she needs in a day.

-What you are imagining is the reality for one in three mothers in the U.S. who struggles to provide her baby with clean, dry diapers.
+What you are imagining is the reality for one in three families in the U.S. who struggles to provide their baby with clean, dry diapers.
 Those experiencing this “diaper need” have difficulty with stress management and depression, which in turn negatively affects their children’s health and development.

 How You Can Help:

 Donate Diapers.
 Drop-off disposable diapers of any size, including open packages, at JLNO Headquarters, 4319 Carondelet St., New Orleans, LA 70118, Monday through Friday, 8:30 am until 4:30pm.

 Host a Diaper Drive.
 Motivate your school, business, church, or social group to collect and purchase diapers.